Royal Victorian Order: Insignia and vestments

-The medal bears the effigy and name of the reigning sovereign at the time of its awarding, as well as the phrase DEI • GRATIA • REX (or REGINA) • F.D. (by the grace of God, King (or Queen), Defender of the Faith), and on the reverse is the Royal Cypher upon an ornamental shield within a laurel wreath.
-Bars may be awarded to each class of medal for further services, and should recipients be awarded a higher level of medal or be appointed to a grade of the order itself, they may continue to wear their original medal along with the new insignia.
+The medal bears the effigy and name of the reigning sovereign at the time of its issue, as well as the phrase DEI • GRATIA • REX (or REGINA) • F.D. (by the grace of God, King (or Queen), Defender of the Faith), and on the reverse is the Royal Cypher upon an ornamental shield within a laurel wreath.
+Bars may be added to each class of medal for further services, and should recipients receive a higher level of medal or be appointed to a grade of the order itself, they may continue to wear their original medal along with the new insignia.

 The order's ribbon is blue with red-white-red stripe edging, the only difference being that for foreigners appointed into the society, their ribbon bears an additional central white stripe.
 For Knights Grand Cross, the ribbon is 82.5 mm wide, for Dames Grand Cross 57.1 mm, for Knights and Dames Commander 44.4 mm, and for all other members 31.7 mm.

 At formal events, or collar days, of which there are 34 throughout the year, such as New Year's Day and royal anniversaries, Knights and Dames Grand Cross wear the Royal Victorian Order's livery collar, consisting of an alternating string of octagonal gold pieces depicting a gold rose on a blue field and gold oblong frames within which are one of four inscriptions: Victoria, Britt.
 Reg.
 (Queen of the Britons), Def.
 Fid. (fidei defensor, or Defender of the Faith), and Ind.
 Imp.
 (Empress of India).
 The chain supports a larger octagonal medallion with a blue enamel surface edged in red and charged with a saltire, over which is an effigy of Queen Victoria; members of the order suspend from this medallion their insignia as a badge apendant.
 Though after the death of a Knight or Dame Grand Cross their insignia may be retained by their family, the collar must be returned.
 Knights and Dames Grand Cross also wear a mantle of dark blue satin edged with red satin and lined with white satin, bearing a representation of the order's star on the left side.